Ceremonial mace: Bahamas

 The ceremonial maces in the Bahamas symbolise both the authority of each chamber and the Royal authority of Charles III, the King of the Bahamas.

 On 27 April 1965, a day known in the Bahamas as "Black Tuesday", Lynden Pindling, then Opposition Leader, threw the 165-year-old Speaker's Mace out of a House of Assembly window to protest against the unfair gerrymandering of constituency boundaries by the then ruling United Bahamian Party (UBP) government.
 The Speaker tried to restore order but he was reminded by Labour leader Randol Fawkes that the business of the House could not legally continue without the mace.
 The badly damaged mace was recovered by the police and returned to the House.

 The House of Assembly reconvened with a temporary wooden mace loaned by Canada; this was the same temporary mace used by the House of Commons of Canada after it lost its own mace to a fire in 1916.
 The temporary mace ultimately returned to Canada freshly gilded.
 In November 1975, the House of Commons of the United Kingdom donated a new mace to the House of Assembly.

 On 3 December 2001, Cassius Stuart and Omar Smith, leader and deputy leader of the Bahamas Democratic Movement, a minor political party, charged from the public gallery onto the floor of the House of Assembly and handcuffed themselves to the Mace in protest against "unfair gerrymandering" of constituency boundaries by the Free National Movement (FNM) government.
 The Mace was unable to be separated from the men and the sitting of the House had to be suspended.
 The pair were jailed for almost two days but no charges were brought against them.

+In 2024 senior police officers had been charged with drug trafficking offenses and during a debate about government corruption the Speaker Patricia Deveaux did not let the deputy opposition leader, Shanendon Cartwright speak.
+Cartwright grabbed the mace and threw it out of a nearby window.
+He was subsequently suspended.